 Ramaphosa promises to do his best not to disappoint South Africans

-These were the words of newly-elected president Cyril Ramaphosa in response well wishes and advice by leaders of political parties after his election as head of state on Thursday.
+These were the words of newly elected President Cyril Ramaphosa in response to well wishes and advice by leaders of political parties after his election as head of state on Thursday.

+Parliament met on February 15 2018 to elect a new president after Jacob Zuma announced his resignation as head of state.

 Ramaphosa addressed the National Assembly for the first time as president‚ first thanking members for electing him.